Get Started

 Learning to Use Nodes — Set Value Node

 This tutorial walks you through the Set Value node in Agentria.
-The Set Value node sets a global variable value using an expression.
-Enter an expression in the Set Value field and select a global variable in the to field — the result of the expression is stored in the selected global variable.
+The Set Value node sets a global variable value.
+Select the global variable to update in the Global Variable field, then enter a value or expression in the Set Value field — the result is stored in the selected global variable.

 In this tutorial, you will build a "+1 Counter" workflow that starts the global variable num at 0, increments it by 1 using the Set Value node, and returns the final value once num reaches 10.
 The Loop node is used alongside to verify that the Set Value node correctly updates the global variable on each iteration.